cezarcoca/resource-scheduler/README.md

 - we need a way to check if a resource is idle or not
 - the **ResourceScheduler** should act as a router sending the received message to the next idle resource
-- messages should be processed in parallel (multithreading on a multi-core machine)
+- messages should be processed in parallel (multi-threading on a multi-core machine)

 The resource state transition table is depicted below: